Isolar II – The 1978 World Tour: Live recordings

 The performances at Providence Civic Center, Boston Garden and Philadelphia Spectrum were recorded for the live album Stage.
 Tour pianist Sean Mayes recalled that for the show that night, they slowed the tempo down (of most songs) for the recording, the only night such a change was made.

 The performance on 10 April 1978 at the Dallas Convention Center was filmed for a television special titled "David Bowie on Stage", where six songs were broadcast: "What in the World", "Blackout", "Sense of Doubt", "Speed of Life", "Hang On to Yourself", and "Ziggy Stardust".
 The performances at Earls Court in London, England were filmed by David Hemmings, with extracts broadcast on a British TV programme, The London Weekend Show.
 The film has yet to be released.
 The performance at the NHK Hall in Tokyo, Japan on 12 December 1978 was filmed and broadcast on Japanese TV's The Young Music Show.

 The final night of the Earls Court performance was recorded by the RCA mobile unit with the live performance premiere of the song, "Sound and Vision", later released on the 1995 compilation album, Rarestonebowie.
 The song was not performed live again until the Sound+Vision Tour in 1990.

 Record Store Day on 21 April 2018 saw the release of Welcome to the Blackout (Live London '78).
 It was recorded at Earls Court on 30 June and 1 July 1978.

 The tour band remembered that "every show was taped" for Bowie's private use, and the tapes were carefully guarded by Alomar.

 Setlist

-This is the typical setlist for all tour dates except for some dates.
-Originally, the whole album The Rise and Fall of Ziggy Stardust and the Spiders from Mars was set to be performed in the middle of the setlist.
+This setlist, from a June 1978 performance at Newcastle City Hall, is representative of the setlist at most shows on the tour: